Environment

 Internal carbon pricing is a mechanism that creates an economic incentive to reduce emissions and promotes investment by setting a carbon price in the company and using it to calculate the cost of greenhouse gas emissions.

 Meidensha introduced an internal carbon pricing system in April 2021.
 We will convert carbon emissions from capital investment plans to expenses using an internal carbon price through the system.
 It will be a tool to make investment decisions.
-For now, we will make ad-hoc reforms starting from the following conditions.

 ■ Internal carbon price: